portworx/px-docs/run-with-k8s.md

 ```

 * Set the driver name to `px/flexvolume`.
-* Specify the unique ID for the volume created in the PX-Developer container as
-the `volumeID` field.
+* Specify the unique ID for the volume created in the PX-Developer container as the `volumeID` field.
 * Always set `osdDriver` to `pxd`.
-It indicates that the Flexvolume
-should use the px driver for managing volumes.
+It indicates that the Flexvolume should use the px driver for managing volumes.

-## Step 4: Include the Flexvolume as a VolumeMount spec in your container/application
+## Step 3: Include the PX volume as a VolumeMount spec in your container/application

-After you specify Flexvolume as a volume type in your spec
-file, you can mount it by including a `volumeMounts` section under the `spec` section.
+After you specify PX as a volume type in your spec file, you can mount it by including a `volumeMounts` section under the `spec` section.
 This example shows how you can use it in your container.

 ``` yaml
 spec: